eri/foxenger/README.md

 * **Javascript.** Elements are being updated with some Javascript to avoid any page refresh.

 ## Is this going to be a serious project?
 For now, no. However, this school project is still ongoing and it's really fun to work on it!
 I will try to push some updates whenever I have time.
+Here is a list of a few things that I would like to do:

+- [ ] Use a real database (possibly MongoDB) instead of json files
+- [ ] Move helper functions from core and import them as module
+- [ ] Remove duplicate Flask routes and improve their names
+- [ ] Improve the UI design by using Tailwind CSS
+- [ ] Replace remaining HTTP requests with Ajax
+- [ ] Possibly use websockets instead of checking with setInterval()

 ## Can I see how it looks like?
 Not yet!
-But I'm working on bringing a live version.
-Once it will be publicly accessible, the link will be available here.
+The project itself has multiple vulnerabilities and publishing a live version may create some issues.
+Once it will be publicly accessible, the link will be added here.